cyberark/secrets-provider-for-k8s/PUSH_TO_FILE.md

 ### Using Conjur Secrets in Custom Templates

-Injecting Conjur secrets into custom templates requires using the custom template function `secret`.
+Injecting Conjur secrets into custom templates requires using the built-in custom template function `secret`.
 The action shown below renders the value associated with `<secret-alias>` in the secret-file.